OWASP/owasp-summit-2017/pages/faq/VAT-information.md

 title    : FAQ
 ---

-#### 1. Which nights of accommodation are included in the summit ticket + accommodation - 5 days code?

-The 24h-5day tickets cover catering/lodging from Monday morning until Friday evening (exact hours to be verified).

-#### 2. Does the 24h-5 day ticket include Sunday night?

-It does **not** include Sunday night.

-#### 3. I have a non-UK VAT number, can you apply the reverse charge VAT mechanism?
+#### 1. I have a non-UK VAT number, can you apply the reverse charge VAT mechanism?

 OWASP charges UK VAT (value added tax) of 19% on all tickets, which can be claimed back from your national tax authorities.
 Where a General Rule service is supplied from a supplier in one Member State to a customer in another Member State, the invoice